2015 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2015 Saratoga Quarter Value

-Ten candidate designs underwent review by the Citizens Coinage Advisory Committee and Commission of Fine Arts, with both bodies endorsing design SNHP-03—depicting General John Burgoyne surrendering his sword to General Horatio Gates.
-This imagery connects the quarter directly to the diplomatic shift that secured independence.
+Ten candidate designs underwent review by the Citizens Coinage Advisory Committee (CCAC) and Commission of Fine Arts (CFA), with both bodies endorsing design SNHP-03—depicting General John Burgoyne surrendering his sword to General Horatio Gates.
+This imagery connects the quarter directly to the 1777 diplomatic shift that secured French support and helped win American independence.

-With about 441 million pieces minted across facilities, circulation examples remain accessible.
-Yet population reports reveal striking scarcity at upper grades for the Philadelphia issue—only two PCGS MS68 specimens exist alongside 22 NGC examples.
-An MS68 example reached $695 at auction in Febrary 2021, while MS67+ specimens commanded $300 that October.
+With about 441 million pieces minted across facilities, circulation examples remain easy to find.
+Yet population reports reveal striking scarcity at upper grades: only two PCGS MS68 specimens exist alongside 22 NGC examples, as of early 2021.
+An MS68 example reached $695 at auction in February 2021, while MS67+ specimens commanded $300 the following October.

 2015-P Saratoga Quarter Price/Grade Chart